ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 {: #create-ssh-key}
 {: step}

 Make sure that you have an SSH key that you can use for authentication and that it is uploaded to {{site.data.keyword.vpc_short}}.
 The {{site.data.keyword.spectrum_full}} deployable architecture supports either RSA or Ed 25519 key types.
 This key is used to log in to all VSIs that you create.
-Make sure that you use the same key types in an HPC cluster (for example, deploy management and compute nodes with the same key).
+Make sure that you use the same key types in an LSF cluster (for example, deploy management and compute nodes with the same key).
 For more information about creating SSH keys, see [SSH keys](/docs/vpc?topic=vpc-ssh-keys).

 ## Choose between IBM-managed or customer-managed encryption
 {: #encryption}